Data Server - advanced

 What happens when you reach MAX_VIEW depends on the MOVING_VIEW setting.

-This allows for easier implementation of infinite scrolling whilst providing latest and greatest database updates in your view.
-You just need to send a DATA_LOGON and then continue calling MORE_ROWS to fill the grid as you scroll.
+This allows for easier implementation of infinite scrolling, whilst providing latest and greatest database updates.
+The front end must send a DATA_LOGON and then continue calling MORE_ROWS to fill the grid as the user scrolls.

-- The DATA_LOGON must have MAX_ROWS = 5, MAX_VIEW = 5, and MOVING_VIEW = false.
-This ensures that you only see those rows and only receive updates for those rows and nothing else.
+• The DATA_LOGON will have MAX_ROWS = 5, MAX_VIEW = 5, and MOVING_VIEW = false.
+This ensures that the server only returns those those rows and only sends updates for those rows - updates to other rows are ignored.

-- If you are interested in a limited number of lines for the purposes of pagination, the DATA_LOGON must have MAX_ROWS = 5 and VIEW_NUMBER = 1.
-You will receive the first five rows in a pagination mode.
-If you then send a MORE_ROWS update with VIEW_NUMBER = 2, you will receive an update to delete all your current five rows in your grid and receive the next page of rows (i.e. another 5).
-These pages will only receive updates for the rows on display, and will respect REVERSE settings.
+• If you want to use pagination, the front end requests a limited number of lines; for this, the DATA_LOGON will have MAX_ROWS = 5 and VIEW_NUMBER = 1.
+The first five rows are sent in a pagination mode.
+A subsequent MORE_ROWS update with VIEW_NUMBER = 2 will delete all the current five rows in the grid and return the next page of rows (i.e. another 5).
+The server only sends updates for the rows on display, and will respect REVERSE settings.

-On successful DATA_LOGON and on any subsequent MORE_ROWS messages, you will receive a field called ROWS_COUNT which contains an estimated number of rows in the server.
+On successful DATA_LOGON and on any subsequent MORE_ROWS messages, the server sends a field called ROWS_COUNT, which contains an estimated number of rows in the server.
 You can divide this number by your MAX_ROWS setting to know how many pages can be queried on the server.

 Let's summarise all that.

-- If you only want to see a subset of rows, or to use pagination, use either MAX_ROWS = MAX_VIEW and MOVING_VIEW = false.
+• Where the front end only wants to receive a subset of rows, or is using pagination, DATA_LOGON has MAX_ROWS = MAX_VIEW and MOVING_VIEW = false.

 Criteria matching